aaron13100/404solution/readme.txt

 == Changelog ==

 = Version 2.6.0 (December 22, 2017) =
+* Feature: Use RegEx (regular expressions) to match URLs and redirect to specific pages.
 * Feature: New option: The Settings menu can be under "Settings" or at the same level as the "Settings" and "Tools" menus.
 * Feature: Optionally send an email notification when a certain number of 404s are captured.